Human rights in Malaysia: Laws favouring Islam

 Islam is the sole official religion of Malaysia.
 The Constitution of Malaysia declares that Malay are by definition a Muslim, who habitually speaks the Malay language and conforms to Malay customs.
 Conversion from Islam to another religion is against the law, but the conversion of non-Muslims to Islam is actively pursued through institutionalised means and discriminatory laws against non-Muslims.
 The government actively promotes conversion to Islam in the country.
 The discriminatory law requires that any non-Muslims who wish to marry a Muslim must first convert to Islam, or else the marriage is considered illegal and void.

 There have also been reports where in a non-Muslim family, one of the parents decided to convert to Islam and also unilaterally convert his or her children to become Muslim, either against the children's will or without the consent of the other parent, with the conversion usually upheld by Shariah courts.
 However, this practice has been declared illegal in 2018 by the Federal Court in the landmark case of Indira Gandhi Mutho v.
 Pengarah Jabatan Agama Islam Perak & Ors.
 The Federal Court also unanimously declares that such unilateral conversion of children to Islam without both parents' consent is deemed void and invalid by the Malaysian Constitution.
-Malaysia civil courts have since then repeatedly affirming such ruling and quashing unilateral conversion of children to Islam.
+Malaysia civil courts have since then repeatedly affirmed this ruling by quashing unilateral conversion of children to Islam.